guregodevo/pastis/README.md

 ##Resources

-In Pastis, a resource is any Go struct that implements one of the HTTP method.
+In Pastis, a resource is any Go *struct* that implements HTTP methods (GET, PUT etc..).

 ```go
 type DashboardResource struct {